Ada-Developers-Academy/ada-build/roundtable-guides/03-branching.md

 ## Rock, Paper, Scissors
 1. What questions are there about Rock, Paper, Scissors?
-1. Let's look a few different solutions.
+1. Let's look at a few different solutions.

 ## Extra Extra